duckduckgo/duckduckhack-docs/testing-reference/pr-review.md

 This checklist is intended for Language Leaders and Community Leaders.
 Here you'll find everything that should be addressed when reviewing a Pull Request.

 Before merging, make sure the latest changes have been deployed to Beta and thoroughly tested.
-In case you're unsure or have issues, please reach out to either **@moollaza** or **@maria** on Slack.
+In case you're unsure or have issues, please reach out to either **@moollaza** or **@pjhampton** on Slack.

 ## General